-You might not have heard of the Nemrut Dağı, but you may recognise the head of Apollo (-Mithras-Helios-Hermes).
-One of the most recognisable icons of Turkish tourist literature, he is routinely splashed over brochures, posters and flyers.
+You might not have heard of the Mount Nemrut, but if you’ve been to Turkey you might recognise the head of Apollo (or Mithras/Helios/Hermes) from photos.
+He’s one of the most recognisable icons of Turkish tourist literature and is routinely splashed over brochures, posters, flyers, Nat Geo covers, and desktop backgrounds.

-Situated in the Anti-Taurus mountains, Nemrut Dağı is famous for its giant stone statues on a remote site atop Mount Nemrut (Nimrod), the highest in the area.
+Situated in the Anti-Taurus mountains, Nemrut Dağı is famous for its ancient stone heads on a remote site atop Mount Nemrut (Nimrod), the highest in the area.

 It was built in 62BC by Antiochus I Epiphanes, son of the founder of the Commagene kingdom in the 1st century BC.
 Never heard of the Commagenes?
 Nope, me neither.